Ethiopia says first year of Nile mega-dam filling 'achieved' - France 24

 Egypt and Sudan view the dam as a threat to vital water supplies, while Ethiopia considers it essential for its electrification and development.

-Addis Ababa has long intended to begin filling the dam's reservoir this month, in the middle of its rainy season.

-But Cairo and Khartoum have been pushing for the three countries first to reach an agreement on how it will be operated.

-Ethiopia's announcement came as African leaders held a virtual meeting on Tuesday to try to resolve the dispute, a process that is being overseen by the African Union.
+Ethiopia's announcement came as African leaders held a virtual meeting Tuesday to try to resolve the dispute, a process that was being overseen by the African Union.

-Last week Ethiopia acknowledged that water was gathering in the dam's reservoir, though officials said this was a "natural" part of the construction process.

-The Tuesday statement did not specify exactly how much water was in the reservoir, nor did it say whether the first-year target had been hit through a "natural" process or through concrete steps to expedite filling.
+In a Twitter post after the meeting, Abiy said it had been "fruitful" and that there was a "common understanding reached on continuing technical discussions on filling".

+The office of Egyptian President Abdel Fattah al-Sisi also said an agreement was reached "to continue negotiations" with an eye toward developing "a comprehensive deal... on the use of the Nile waters between the three countries".

 In a statement earlier Tuesday, African Union Commission Chairperson Moussa Faki Mahamat said it was "absolutely necessary" that Ethiopia, Egypt and Sudan "come to an agreement that preserves the interest of all parties".